 The Company and certain of its officers and directors are defendants in a consolidated securities class action lawsuit filed in the United States District Court for the Southern District of New York (the "Consolidated Action").
 The first of the six consolidated cases was filed on August 3, 2005.
-Plaintiffs purport to represent a class of stockholders of the Company who purchased shares between February 9, 2005 through November 15, 2005.
+Plaintiffs purport to represent a class of stockholders of the Company who purchased shares between February 9, 2005 through November 15, 2005 pursuant or traceable to the Company's initial public offering.
 Plaintiffs also name as defendants the underwriters in the Company's initial public offering and a private equity fund that was a selling stockholder in the offering.
 The District Court has appointed a Lead Plaintiff.
-On December 23, 2005, the Lead Plaintiff filed a Consolidated Class Action Complaint, which asserted claims under Sections 11, 12(a)(2) and 15 of the Securities Act of 1933 and Sections 10(b), 20(a) and 20A of the Securities Exchange Act of 1934 (the "Exchange Act").
+On December 23, 2005, the Lead Plaintiff led a Consolidated Class Action Complaint, which asserted claims under Sections 11, 12(a)(2) and 15 of the Securities Act of 1933 and Sections 10(b), 20(a) and 20A of the Securities Exchange Act of 1934.
 The Lead Plaintiff generally alleged that the Company issued a series of materially false and misleading statements in connection with its initial public offering and thereafter in regard to the following areas: the accounting issues described in the Company's press release issued on or about November 15, 2005; and the alleged failure to disclose that demand for certain of the Company's products was declining and that the Company was planning to withdraw several products from the market.
 Plaintiffs seek an unspecified amount of damages.
 The Company filed a Motion to Dismiss the Consolidated Class Action Complaint in February 2006.
-On July 10, 2006, the Court dismissed all claims against the Company and the individual defendants arising under the Exchange Act.
+On July 10, 2006, the Court dismissed all claims against the Company and the individual defendants arising under the Securities Exchange Act of 1934.

 On June 1, 2007, a hearing before the Court was held regarding Plaintiffs' pending motion for class certification in the Consolidated Action.
-On September 4, 2007, the United States District Court for the Southern District of New York issued an Order certifying a class consisting of all persons who purchased the common stock of the

-Company pursuant to, or traceable to, the Company's initial public offering on or about February 9, 2005 through November 15, 2005 and were damaged thereby.
+On September 4, 2007, the Court issued an Order certifying a class consisting of all persons who purchased the common stock of the Company between February 9, 2005 through November 15, 2005 pursuant or traceable to the Company's initial public offering.

-On January 8, 2008, the parties to the action engaged in mediation to explore the terms of a potential settlement of the pending litigation; however, no settlement agreement was reached during mediation.
-While discovery in the action has commenced and is continuing, the Company's management continues to believe that the remaining claims in the case are legally deficient and that it has meritorious defenses to the claims that remain.
+On January 16, 2009, after unsuccessful mediation discussions, the Court ordered that notice of the pending class action lawsuit be sent to all persons who purchased the Company's common stock between February 9, 2005 and November 15, 2005 pursuant or traceable to the Company's initial public offering.
+The parties are in the process of finalizing the proposed notice.
+The Company's management continues to believe that the remaining claims in the case are legally deficient and that it has meritorious defenses to the claims that remain.
 The Company intends to vigorously defend against the claims remaining in the case; however, the Company cannot, at this time, reasonably estimate the potential range of loss, if any.